 As a courtesy, the library generates a variety of notices to assist members in managing their library accounts.
 Members are responsible for ensuring that the contact information on file is accurate.
 Members can select a preferred method of notification, but keep in mind that not all notices are available by all notification methods.

 The library may attempt to contact you to alert you to a problem with a returned item or a problem with your account.
 Additionally, the library sends a variety of courtesy reminders.
 The following chart summarizes the types of notices routinely generated by the library:

-Patrons who use a web-based email service such as Yahoo, Gmail or Hotmail may experience sporadic difficulties in receiving library notices sent via email - these notices are generated in batch, and some web-based email engines treat the messages as spam.
+TIP: Members who use a web-based email service such as Yahoo, Gmail or Hotmail may experience sporadic difficulties in receiving library notices sent via email - these notices are generated in batch, and some web-based email engines treat the messages as spam.
 Adding the email address firstname.lastname@example.org to your email contact list often overcomes this issue.

-Patrons who do not respond to overdue or billing notices will be referred to Unique National Collections (UNC), a library materials recovery agency.
-UNC will make multiple attempts to contact patrons by letter and by telephone, using the account information on file with the Library.
-UNC will also conduct skip-tracing to try to locate patrons who have moved and failed to notify the Library of the address change.
+Members who do not respond to overdue or billing notices will be referred to Unique National Collections (UNC), a library materials recovery agency.
+UNC will make multiple contact attempts by letter and by telephone, using the account information on file with the library.
+UNC will also conduct skip-tracing to try to locate members who have moved and failed to notify the library of the address change.
 A hold notice will be generated when a requested item is available for pickup.
 Patrons with an email address on file with the Library will be notified via email; all other patrons will be notified by telephone.
 Held items will remain available for pickup for 7 days once they are captured for the patron.